AMWA-TV/nmos/NMOS Technical Overview.md

 ## Content Transport

-NMOS’s content model can be applied to several types of payload format and transport protocol, including, but not limited to:
+NMOS’s content model can be applied to several types of elemental payload format and transport protocol, including, but not limited to:

 * Uncompressed video over RTP according to [RFC 4175](https://tools.ietf.org/html/rfc4175)
 * Uncompressed audio over RTP according to [RFC 3190](https://tools.ietf.org/html/rfc3190)
 * ST.291 ANC data over RTP according to  [draft-ietf-payload-rtp-ancillary-02](https://tools.ietf.org/html/draft-ietf-payload-rtp-ancillary-02)

+The above are used by VSF's TR-03 and are being standardized by SMPTE in the ST 2110 family of specifications.

+In addition **multiplexed** streams are supported, in particular:
+* SMPTE ST 2022-6 (SDI over RTP)

+NMOS APIs include a "format" attribute to describe they type of Sources and Flows. _Note: for successful operation with multiplexed streams, v1.1 or later of IS-04 is required._

-The NMOS In-stream Identity and Timing Specification specifies how to apply the content model using RTP header extensions to carry identity and timing information and signal Grain boundaries.
+[NMOS In-stream Signaling of Identity and Timing information for RTP streams](https://github.com/AMWA-TV/nmos-in-stream-id-timing) specifies how to apply the content model using **RTP header extensions** to carry identity and timing information and signal Grain boundaries.
 These can be extended to support e.g. mezzanine compression formats such as VC-2.

+Future NMOS specifications may be produced to specify how to apply the content model to other types of content transport (e.g. HTTP-based).